pudly/schmopera-hugo/content/articles/how-to-throw-a-funeral-for-a-viola.md

 ---
-title: How to throw a funeral for a viola
+title: "How to throw a funeral for a viola"
 ---

 To all those who've loved and lost a loaner...